 John R. Haines is FPRI Senior Fellow and co-chair of the Eurasia Program.
 He is a trustee of FPRI, where he is a member of its executive, finance, and nominating committees, Executive Director of FPRI’s Princeton Committee, and is also a Senior Fellow.
 An active investor and entrepreneur whose current efforts focus on nuclear smuggling and terrorism, in 2010 John co-founded, as Chief Executive Officer, Ionetix Corporation, to develop proprietary particle accelerator and fissile material detection technologies.

-Maia Otarashvili is FPRI Research Fellow and Deputy Director of the Eurasia Program.
+Maia Otarashvili is a Research Fellow and Deputy Director of the Eurasia Program.
 Maia also serves as the Deputy Director of Research at FPRI.
 She is co-editor of FPRI’s 2017 volume Does Democracy Matter?
 The United States and Global Democracy Support.
-Her research interests include geopolitics of the Black Sea-Caucasus region, democratization and authoritarian backsliding in the post-Soviet space, and Russian foreign policy.
-Her current work examines the post-Soviet frozen conflicts of Abkhazia, South Ossetia, and Transnistria.
+Her research interests include geopolitics and security of the Black Sea-Caucasus region, Russian foreign policy, and the post-Soviet “frozen” conflicts of Abkhazia, South Ossetia, and Transnistria.
 Maia is a PhD candidate at the War Studies Department at King’s College, London.
 She holds an M.A. in Globalization, Development and Transition from the University of Westminster in London, with emphasis on post-authoritarian transitions.